Arinerron/heaptrace/README.md

                             function) and attach the GNU debugger (gdb) to the process.

+                            Also supports "segfault" in the `number` arg to launch gdb if the process exits abnormally (SIGSEGV, abort(), etc).
+And, "main" will break at the entry point to the binary (the binary's auxiliary vector).

 -B <number>, --break-after=<number>
                             Similar to `--break-at`.
 Replaces the tracer
                             process with gdb, but only after the heap function